DeepSceneSeg/AdapNet/README.md

      path_to_modality1/2.png path_to_label/2.png
      ...
   ```
-  Run the convert_to_tfrecords.py from dataset folder for each of the train, test, val sets to create the tfrecords and mean '.npy' files:
+  Run the convert_to_tfrecords.py from dataset folder for each of the train, test, val sets to create the tfrecords and mean '.npy' file.
+The mean file should be only created for the train set:
   ```
      python convert_to_tfrecords.py --file path_to_.txt_file --record tf_records_name.tfrecords --mean 1
   ```